Chart Color Schemes

 Bentley Park hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Bentley Park's median age is 32 years, which is lower than the Rest of Qld average of 41 years and the Australian median of 38 years.
-Compared to the Rest of Qld, Bentley Park has a higher percentage of residents aged 25-34 (17.3%) but fewer residents aged 65-74 (6.1%).
-Between the 2021 Census and the present day, the proportion of residents aged 25-34 has increased from 14.8% to 17.3%.
-Conversely, the proportion of residents aged 5-14 has decreased from 18.2% to 15.8%, and the proportion of residents aged 45-54 has dropped from 12.8% to 11.4%.
-By 2041, demographic modeling suggests Bentley Park's age profile will significantly change.
-The number of residents aged 25-34 is projected to grow by 37%, adding 600 residents to reach a total of 2,213.
-In contrast, both the 5-14 and 15-24 age groups are expected to decrease in numbers.
+Bentley Park's median age is 32 years, which is lower than the Rest of Qld average of 41 and substantially under the Australian median of 38.
+Compared to Rest of Qld, Bentley Park has a higher concentration of residents aged 25-34 (17.3%) but fewer residents aged 65-74 (6.1%).
+Between the 2021 Census and the present day, the percentage of residents aged 25 to 34 has grown from 14.8% to 17.3%.
+Meanwhile, the percentage of residents aged 5 to 14 has declined from 18.2% to 15.8%, and the percentage of residents aged 45 to 54 has dropped from 12.8% to 11.4%.
+By 2041, demographic modeling suggests Bentley Park's age profile will change significantly.
+The 25 to 34 cohort is projected to grow by 37%, adding 600 residents to reach a total of 2,213.
+Conversely, both the 5 to 14 and 15 to 24 age groups are expected to decrease in number.